MicrosoftDocs/Advertising-docs/BingAds/hotel-service/reference.md

 `https://partner.api.sandbox.bingads.microsoft.com/Travel/V1/Customers({customerId})/Accounts({accountId})/SubAccounts('{subAccountId}')/HotelGroups`.

 > [!NOTE]
-> The IDs for SubAccounts, HotelGroups, and Hotels are strings and must be enclosed in single quotes.
+> The IDs for SubAccounts, HotelGroups, Hotels, and ReportJobs are strings and must be enclosed in single quotes.
 For example, SubAccounts('12345')/HotelGroups.
-This applies to SubAccounts, HotelGroups, and Hotels only; do not use single quotes for Customers and Accounts.
+This applies to SubAccounts, HotelGroups, Hotels, and ReportJobs only; do not use single quotes for Customers and Accounts.

 |Template|Verb|Description|
 |-|-|-